 While a quiet hour policy can limit resident noise complaints, you will likely run into circumstances where different noise thresholds cause a dispute.
 Addressing a loud party held at 3 A.M. that breaches the local noise ordinance will be far more cut-and-dry than addressing a complaint resident who is practicing their instrument a few minutes past the quiet hour cutoff.
 Your management team should have specific parameters for reviewing noise complaints.
 While you can justifiably penalize a noise complaint where law enforcement has to get involved (such as the 3 AM party situation) your lease agreement’s quiet hours clause should also specify penalties for repeated disturbances.

-Remember that multiple complaints should be reviewed carefully, and if multiple residents are complaining about the same noise, this can be a good indication that the sound is reasonably disturbing quiet enjoyment.
+Remember that multiple complaints should be reviewed carefully, and if multiple residents are complaining about the same noise, this can be a good indication that the sound is reasonably disturbing the peaceful enjoyment of property.
 Often, issuing a formal warning can serve to rectify the situation if the resident in question was unaware that there was an issue.
 A penalty fee can be issued (according to the lease agreement) and can also serve to ensure compliance with the quiet hour restrictions.
 In extreme cases, filing for eviction can also be a solution for a repeatedly disruptive tenant.

 When reviewing a noise complaint to assess the need for a warning or penalty, landlords should assess the following: